-Psalm 26 is simply titled, A Psalm of David.
+Psalm 26 is simply titled A Psalm of David.
 Attempts to place it at a specific time in David’s life are unsure.
-It shares themes with many Psalms, but we note that despite the danger of evil associates, David remained confident that he would not slip, and would securely stand in an even place.
+It shares themes with many psalms, but we note that despite the danger of evil associates, David remained confident that he would not slip, and that he would securely stand in an even place.

 A. Innocence proclaimed.